-Our standard Wills start from $400 each plus GST.
+Our standard Wills start from $495 (includes GST) each.

-Our complex Wills incorporating Testamentary Trusts start from $1,500 each plus GST.
+Our complex Wills incorporating Testamentary Trusts start from $1,650 (includes GST) each.

-Our Enduring Power of Attorney documents start from $300 each plus GST.
+Our Enduring Power of Attorney documents start from $330 (includes GST) each.

 I’m an Executor of a Will.
-Do I need to get Probate and how much will it cost?
+Do I need to get Probate?

 Probate is formal recognition from the Supreme Court that a Will is valid.
 It provides protection to the Executor to deal with the estate assets.
 It also provides protection to third parties, such as banks and other institutions, as they can be assured they are paying the deceased’s funds to the right person.
 It is for this reason that most institutions require that an Executor obtain Probate before they release the deceased’s substantial assets (usually if the amount held is over $20,000).

 A relation has died without a Will.
-Do I need to get Letters of Administration and how much will it cost?
+Do I need to get Letters of Administration?

 Letters of Administration is formal recognition from the Supreme Court that an estate can be administered by a certain person.
 It provides authority and protection to the Administrator to deal with the estate assets.
 It also provides protection to third parties, such as banks and other institutions, as they can be assured they are paying the deceased’s funds to the right person.
 It is for this reason that most institutions require that an Administrator obtain Letters of Administration before they release the deceased’s assets.